Non-monogamy: Visiting other float centres

 Once I’m in the space, cleanliness is something that I notice, but I’ve never been to a float centre that appeared unkept.
 I love when float centres have living plants.
 I notice the layout of the building and how isolated the float rooms are.
 Staff at float centres are always super chill excellent people – I wonder how they got that way?

 Once in the float room I want to know where all the buttons are, and what they do.
 Some tanks have lights, some don’t.
 Some tanks have a button for music, and some have an intercom.
 At The Float Shoppe in Portland they have a tank called Floatarium, and it has a speed bump?
 I have no idea what it's purpose is, but it’s sure unique.
-You float on the surface, so you don’t notice the speed bump while you’re floating, but it's pretty cool.
+You float on the surface, so you don’t notice the speed bump while you’re floating, but it's unique and memorable.

 Once I’m in the tank almost every experience is the same (in the physical sense).
 If there is light or sound pollution, or changes in temperature I’ll notice those things, but my mood and pre-float preparation have a huge impact on my sensitivity to those factors too.